Death In Service Insurance UK 2024

 Are There Any Additional Perks?

-Most of the top UK Death in Service benefit providers offer a variety of extra services.
-These are highly valuable, helping to add more value beyond the Death in Service benefit.
+Alongside the benefit amount, most of the top UK Death In Service providers offer a variety of extra services.
+These are highly valuable to your employees, providing more value beyond the Death In Service benefit.

 • Virtual GP services